Skip to main content

 • Great for real-time data and historical backtesting without running your own indexer

-Difference between Solana Geyser stream and Bitquery Kafka Stream?
+What is the difference between Solana Geyser and Bitquery Kafka streams?

 Solana Geyser stream